National Team

 Terra Ziporyn Snider, PhDExecutive Director, Co-Founder

 Terra Ziporyn Snider is an award-winning author of numerous popular health and medical books including The New Harvard Guide to Women's Health, The Women's Concise Guide to Emotional Well-Being, Alternative Medicine for Dummies, and Nameless Diseases.
 A Yale graduate and a Searle Fellow at the University of Chicago, Terra earned a doctorate in the history of science and medicine while conducting research in biopsychology.
-A former associate editor at The Journal of the American Medical Association (JAMA), Terra has also written extensively on a wide range of health and medical issues in The Huffington Post, The Harvard Health Letter, JAMA, Consumer Reports, Weight Watchers Magazine, Business Week, and Longevity among others.
-Terra has been awarded science-writing fellowships by the American Association for the Advancement of Science, the American Chemical Society, and the Marine Biological Laboratory at Woods Hole. |
+A former associate editor at The Journal of the American Medical Association (JAMA), Terra has also written extensively on a wide range of health and medical issues for both popular and professional audiences and has been awarded science-writing fellowships by the American Association for the Advancement of Science, the American Chemical Society, and the Marine Biological Laboratory at Woods Hole.
+She was the 2022 recipient of the Sleep Research Society's Public Service Award. |

 Maribel Cabrera Ibrahim, MSEMOperations Director, Co-Founder

-Maribel Cabrera Ibrahim is the Facilities and Capital Projects Manager for the Anne Arundel County Public Library and head of the Maintenance and Delivery Department.
-Her expertise in logistics, team building and process development has been used to manage the collaborative efforts of this growing national organization, including website development, newsletter publication, membership management, communications and project management.
-Maribel was recognized by her library peers with the 2015 Team Achievement Award for the Severna Park Library renovation and nominated again for the Individual Achievement Award in 2018.
+Maribel Cabrera Ibrahim is the Facilities Director for the Anne Arundel County Public Library and head of the Maintenance and Delivery Department.
+Her expertise in logistics, team building and process development has been used to manage the collaborative efforts of Start School Later, including website development, newsletter publication, membership, communications and project management.
+Maribel was recognized by her library peers with the 2015 Team Achievement Award for the Severna Park Library renovation, the 2023 Team Achievement Award for six library refreshes that year and was nominated for the Individual Achievement Award in 2018.
 Previously, Maribel served as a Project Engineer for FedEx Express and as an Industrial Engineer for General Motors.
 During a nine year hiatus to raise her three young children, she also held various leadership positions with other community support groups, including Mocha Moms, MOMS Club® and MOPS before embarking on Start School Later. |

-Kari Oakes, PASleep 101 Project Manager
+Kari Oakes, PASleep 101/Let's Sleep!
+Project Manager

 Phyllis Payne, MPHImplementation Director